 Honorable Mentions:The English Teacher (5/17), Frances Ha (5/17), Stories We Tell (5/17), The East (5/31), Violet & Daisy (6/7), Ain’t Them Bodies Saints (8/16).

-Gabrielle is 25 years old and lives in the beautiful city of Chicago.
-She enjoys writing about film and books, but occasionally writes about music and television.
-In addition to writing for TheYoungFolks.com, she also edits, manages the writing staff, maintains the site and its social media handles and works with publicists on press coverage and promotions.
-In her spare time, she’s either watching more movies or reading more books, while continuously checking Twitter, which she may or may not be addicted to…
+Gabrielle is 25 years old and lives in Chicago.
+She enjoys writing about film, TV, and books, but occasionally writes about music as well.
+In addition to writing for TheYoungFolks.com, she also the editor-in-chief and a co-founder.
+In her spare time, she’s either watching more movies and shows or reading more books, while continuously checking Twitter, which she may or may not be addicted to…

 Feel free to email her your thoughts, ideas and questions.